Penalties for a First DUI

 Id. (quoting Fla.
 Stat. § 775.08 (1981)).
 See also Karl B. Grube, Does Florida Need A Statutory Driving Under the Influence (Dui/dwi) Pretrial Intervention Diversion Program?, 44 Stetson L. Rev. 735, 758 (2015).

 Administrative Suspension for a First DUI in Florida – Visit the website of the Florida Department of Highway Safety and Motor Vehicles (DHSMV) to learn more about the consequences of a first DUI for the administrative suspension of your driver’s license.
 Additionally, find information about the minimum mandatory penalties that must be imposed by the court after a second DUI conviction in Florida, either within 5 years of a prior or outside 5 years of a prior conviction.
 The website explains why the DUI program must provide a first offender (Level I) education course of 12 hours minimum of classroom instruction.

-When was the first drunk driving arrest? – According to the History dot com website, the first drunk driving arrest occurred on September 10, 1897, when 25-year-old Londoner George Smith became the first person ever to be arrested for drunk driving after he crashed into a building in “a four-shelled electric cab.”
+When was the first drunk driving arrest? – The automobile was invented in 1886 by Karl Benz.
+According to the History dot com website, the first drunk driving arrest occurred 11 years later on September 10, 1897, when 25-year-old Londoner George Smith, a London taxi driver, was arrested for drunk driving after he crashed into a building in “a four-shelled electric cab.”
 He pleaded guilty and was fined 20 shillings.
 Visit the History Channel to find out more about the history of drunk driving cases.